nham/wabbo/entries/2015-05-23-probability-4.md

 ![Turing's formulation of the factor principle](/images/turing_factor_principle.png)\

 Comparing this with the formulation above, $A$ is the theory, and $B$ is the data or the evidence.
 Turing calls the ratio on the right the *factor*, but I've also seen it called the *likelihood ratio*.
 In the paper *Studies in the history of probability and statistics.
-XXXVII AM Turing's statistical work in World War II*, I. J. Good (who was Turing's assistant in statistics during World War II) calls this the **Bayes factor**.
+XXXVII AM Turing's statistical work in World War II*, I. J. Good (who was Turing's assistant in statistics during World War II) mentions it is sometimes called the **Bayes factor**.

 ### An example